pmcgrath/PMCG.Messaging/readme.md

 ﻿# RabbitMQ .Net library

-This is a lightweight library for interacting with RabbitMQ
+This is a lightweight library for interacting with RabbitMQ, this only deals with pub\sub and does not currently support RPC currently

 The following are richer alternatives you may want to consider
 * [EasyNetQ](https://github.com/mikehadlow/EasyNetQ)